 Although the Group carefully selects investments by managing business hurdle rates and implements various initiatives to improve the utilization of existing assets by reviewing the Group’s business portfolio (selection of non-core asettes), the Group's assets, such as real estate and securities, are subject to price volatility risks.
 As a result, the Group's business performance and financial position may be affected by economic conditions or economic trends, a decline in the value of assets held due to a decline in the ability to generate cash flows, and the occurrence of impairment loss or a loss on the sale of assets.

 10. Risks Related to Intensified Competition

 We are subject to significant competition in various businesses.

 The competition across the industries between our hotels and succession of companies responding to “stay home” are intensifying among our hotel and leisure businesses, as the demand for banquets and restaurants declining while online conferences and meal delivery services increasing, due to the impact of the COVID-19 infection.
 We are required to differentiate our services in response to diversified consumer needs.

 Furthermore, shrinkage of hotel market due to the COVID-19 outbreak will intensify our conventional competition between foreign companies and hotels specialized for lodging.

 Also, our real estate business is subject to intense competition from competitors in operation of commercial facilities under the real estate leasing business, based on factors such as price and convenience of location.
 Our construction business competes with a large number of participants, with contracts generally awarded based on a competitive bidding process.

-Price reductions, capital expenditures and divestitures of our property, in order to maintain and enhance our competitiveness in our various businesses, could have a material adverse effect on our results of operations and financial condition.
+However, divestitures of our property in order to maintain and enhance our competitiveness, could have a material adverse effect on our results of operations and financial condition.

 11. Risks Related to Information Technology Systems and Management of Information